TinyBlueRobots/radius-diameter-message/README.md

 # Radius Diameter Message

-This library provides a simple interface for reading and writing Radius and Diameter messages.
+This library provides a simple interface for reading and writing messages for the Radius and Diameter protocols in golang.
 It allows for the conversion of `[]bytes` into a `Message` structure, and supports the construction of Messages and Attribute-Value Pairs (AVPs).

 ## Dictionary types
 To keep the library small there are no generated AVP dictionaries included, but types are provided to create your own: